My Mom makes the best ever apple pie and it is truly a delight!

 Peel, core, and slice apples approximately 1/4-inch thick.
 Toss apple slices in sugar mixture until well coated.

+Spoon apple filling into pastry-lined pie plate and dot with butter.
 Cover with remaining pastry and flute.
 Cut slits in pastry so stream can escape.
 Brush milk over top and then sprinkle 1 tablespoon sugar onto top of pie crust.

 Remove from oven and cool on a wire rack before cutting and serving.

 Serve warm or at room temperature.

 * Choose cooking apples on the tart side, such as Granny Smith, Jonagold, or Macintosh apples.